hypo69/hypo/docs/gemini/ru/explainer/src/webdriver/_docs/executor.en.md

     I --> O;
 ```

-This simplified flowchart demonstrates the basic flow of `execute_locator` method, incorporating error handling and showing how different methods interact.
-A complete flowchart would need to detail the logic for each `if` and `else` conditions within each function, illustrating error handling paths and how actions on web elements are controlled by the `locator` dictionary.
+This simplified flowchart demonStartes the basic flow of `execute_locator` method, incorporating error handling and showing how different methods interact.
+A complete flowchart would need to detail the logic for each `if` and `else` conditions within each function, illuStarting error handling paths and how actions on web elements are controlled by the `locator` dictionary.

 ## <explanation>